tc39/proposal-temporal/docs/instant.md

 The combination of `roundingIncrement` and `smallestUnit` must make an increment that divides evenly into 86400 seconds (one 24-hour solar day).
 (For example, increments of 15 minutes and 45 seconds are both allowed.
 25 minutes, and 7 seconds are both not allowed.)
-Hour increments are not allowed either, since `Temporal.Instant` has no time zone and therefore it is not defined where the starting point of the hour is.

 The `roundingMode` option controls how the rounding is performed.